swaptacular/swpt_accounts/protocol.rst

 ConfigureAccount
 ----------------

-Make sure the given account exists, then if necessary, update its configuration settings.
+Upon receiving this message, the server makes sure that the specified account exists, and if necessary, updates its configuration settings.

-An `AccountChange`_ message MUST be sent if the new configuration has been successully applied.
-Otherwise a `RejectedConfig`_ message MUST be sent.

 debtor_id : int64
    The ID of the debtor.